-For sustainable investments, the Asset Manager's proprietary SDG framework identifies and incorporates PAIs.
+For sustainable investments, LGT CP's proprietary SDG framework identifies and incorporates PAIs.
 Additionally, PAIs are captured under the "do not significant harm" principle for sustainable investments.

-When investing in sovereign bonds, the Asset Manager considers environmental objectives, such as CO2 intensity as well as social objectives, such as corruption levels or public spending for education.
+When investing in sovereign bonds, LGT CP considers environmental objectives, such as CO2 intensity as well as social objectives, such as corruption levels or public spending for education.

 Where strategies have a dedicated ESG or impact remit, additional criteria and exclusions apply which are specified in pre-contractual documentation for each respective product.
-Such portfolios are systematically monitored based on their respective ESG criteria and ongoing news flow to factor in any changes to CP FL's or the Asset Manager's assessment, as applicable.
+Such portfolios are systematically monitored based on their respective ESG criteria and ongoing news flow to factor in any changes to LGT CP's assessment, as applicable.
 One example is a controversy alert or sudden drop in the ESG assessment, which allows the identification of any negative developments in a timely manner.